-Prerequisite(s): EDU120 Technology for Teaching/Inclusion, EDU210 Educational Psychology and 45 earned credits 3 credits
+Prerequisite(s): EDU120 Technology for Teaching/Inclusion, PSY 155 Psychology of Thinking and Learning and 45 earned credits 3 credits

 EDU 296 - PRAXIS I Exam Preparation

 PRAXIS I Preparation is a one credit hour course designed to give students interested in teacher education an orientation to the program, as well as an opportunity to apply knowledge and skills which prepare them for the PRAXIS I (Pre- Professional Skills Tests [PPST]/Computer-Based Tests [CBT]).
 Students will achieve competencies through module completion on each of the competency areas included in the PRAXIS I exam.
 1 credit